 Below you will find helpful information and tools including

 Learn more about how to address persistent aggression behaviors in a way that will help them learn not to do it in the first place!
 These methods match toddler's development stage and lack of communication skills.
-Check out our On-Demand Course on this topic!
+For more on this topic, check out our On-Demand Course and our Live Webinar!

 Toddlers have many reasons why they may, at any moment, bite, hit, push, and exhibit other aggressive acts.
 Around 10-months-old, they start to have very clear likes, strong dislikes, and very intense desires.
 Yet, they do not have the words to communicate these needs with words others understand.
 Consequently, these young humans often use aggression to get their needs met and let others know how they are feeling: